 After the ice storm last weekend, I decided a pot of smoked chili would hit the spot.
 I sorely needed a rib sticking, spicy meal to take the chill out of my old bones.

 And I figured "heck, if I'm making chili I might as well do it right and smoke the ground beef to make it special".

 As you can see in the picture, all the dry spices, garlic and onions have been added to my cast iron braising pan.
-The garlic and onions become tender, and the flavors of the spices open up, or bloom
+The garlic and onions become tender, and the flavors of the spices open up, or bloom, as chefs might say.

-The chili meat was place in my new Weber vegetable grilling pan (no one told me I couldn't use it for meat, too).
+The chili meat was place in my new Weber vegetable grilling pan.
 Setting it on a raised rack placed in a baking sheet kept my Weber grill nice and clean.